DASPRiD/telegram-bouncer-bot/README.md

 The bot can also run without persistent storage.
 This will make the bot forget any conversations it had upon restart.
 If this isn't a problem for you, simply remove the volume and the `STORAGE_PATH` env variable.

+## Bot permissions

+After adding the bot to both your primary and your moderator chat, you need to give the bot the following administrator
+permissions:

+- Primary chat: Add users or invite users via invite link
+- Moderator chat: Delete messages

 ## Version locking

 In the example above we locked the bot to the latest  version.
 This isn't the best choice though, as it might later